 About the Kona Historical Society

-The Kona Historical Society is a community based, non-profit organization that was founded in 1976 to collect, preserve and share the history of the Kona districts supported by over 1000 members internationally.
+The Kona Historical Society is a community based, non-profit organization and Smithsonian Affiliate that was founded in 1976 to collect, preserve and share the history of the Kona districts supported by over 1000 members internationally.

-The society maintains two historic sites and the Jean Greenwell Archives, which boasts the largest photograph collection on the Big Island: over 140 maps; many rare and out-of-print books; historical records including manuscripts, pamphlets and oral history interviews; and films and videotapes of Kona.
+The society maintains two historic sites and the Jean Greenwell Archives, which includes one of the largest photographic collections in Hawaii Island: over 140 maps; many rare and out-of-print books; historical records including manuscripts, pamphlets and oral history interviews; and films and videotapes of Kona.

-The Society provides living history programs at its historic sites, the H.N.
-Greenwell Store Museum and the Kona Coffee Living History Farm, where costumed interpreters interact with visitors as they learn about Kona’s history through hands on activities.
-Other programs include Portuguese stone oven baking, historic Kailua Village walking tours, off-road jeep trips, historical boat cruises, Hanohano `o Kona (Honoring Kona) free lecture series, and other special programs of historical and cultural interest.
+The Society provides living history programs and exhibits at its historic sites, the H.N.
+Greenwell Store Museum and the Kona Coffee Living History Farm, where costumed interpreters interact with visitors as they learn about Kona’s history through hands-on activities.
+Other programs include Portuguese stone oven baking, off-road jeep trips, Hanohano `o Kona Lecture Series, and other special programs of historical and cultural interest.

 William “Buddy” Norwood